dlang-community/DCD/README.md

 * Not working:
 	* UFCS suggestions
 	* Autocompletion of declarations with template arguments (This will work to some extent, but it won't do things like replace T with int)
-	* Determining the type of an enum member when no base type is specified, but the first member has an initialaizer
+	* Determining the type of an enum member when no base type is specified, but the first member has an initializer
+	* auto functions (which can then propagate the failure to auto declarations)
 	* That one feature that you *REALLY* needed

 # Setup